ned14/outcome/doc/src/content/motivation/errno.md

 }
 ```

-One advantage (to some and a disadvantage to others) of this technique is that it
+One advantage (to some, and a disadvantage to others) of this technique is that it
 uses familiar control statements (`if` and `return`) to indicate all execution
 paths that handle failures.
 When we read this code we know when and under what
 conditions it can exit without producing the expected result.